Bordeaux Uncorked: A Blind Tasting

 Number Five: The 2004 Lucia, 'Bortolussi', Saint Emilion Grand Cru with a price tag of $47.
 Winemakers note: This Garagiste made wine is committed to the wine consumer and limited production winemaker/artist.
 This estate sits on a 'tiny' 7.5 acres and Stephane Derenoncourt Feature Teaser - Stéphane Derenoncourt Wine Spectator consults on the decisions surrounding this wine.
 Terrific textures, with a flamboyant modern style.
 (Read that as austerity is out the window)

 My notes: Here we go St. Emilion Grand Cru, after the first swirl, tilting the glass, a deep crimson core surround by a lighter ruby rim.
-Sniff, aromas of elegant bouquet of cherries, and spice effortlessly float upward, delighting my senses.
-In the glass are what I would call super-ripe dark berry fruit and my palate spent an afternoon upon "blue-berry hill" lingering gracefully upon my mid-palate and with long but mildly restrained finish.
-This wine by the way paired the best with the Lamb Ravioli.
+Sniff, aromas of an elegant bouquet of cherries, and spice effortlessly float upward, delighting my senses.
+In the glass are what I would call super-ripe dark berry fruit and my palate spent an afternoon upon "blueberry hill" lingering gracefully upon my mid-palate and with a long but mildly restrained finish.
+This wine, by the way, paired the best with the Lamb Ravioli.
 In a word wonderful and magical.

 My Recommendation: this wine is well built and dressed to impress.
 I would seek out 3-4 bottles to keep on hand as a food pairing champion, ready for a place at your table.
 I'd consume within the next few years as this wine is already in it's already in the maturity window, enjoy.